My paintings explore the ambiguous line between

 About Jeannine Barton Regan

-For over a decade Jeannine Barton Regan has exhibited her work in the Mid-Atlantic region as well as in the west.
+For over two decades Jeannine Barton Regan has exhibited her work in the Mid-Atlantic region as well as in the west.
 She has shown in many juried exhibitions and solo and group exhibitions.

 She has been the recipient of numerous awards including Best in Show, Virginia Watercolor Society, and was awarded the Alexander Nepote Award for Experimental Painting at the National Watercolor Society’s exhibition in Los Angeles.
 Her painting was on tour with the National Watercolor Society’s Touring Exhibition for one year, visiting cities across the country including New York, Chicago, Dallas and San Francisco.